Top influences of 2025

 6 Political Economy of Actually-existing AI

 That said, certain analyses I think are worth paying more attention to for their ability to help us discern the possibilities.
-Here are some pieces that attempt to bring at least some vague knowledge of technical and or socio-economic systems to bear on the political economy of AI.
+Here are some pieces that attempt to bring at least some vague knowledge of technical and socio-economic systems to bear on the political economy of AI.

 7 Thomas Urquhart

-8 References
+8 Fiction

 Binmore.
 2010.
 Game Theory and Institutions.”
 Journal of Comparative Economics, Symposium: The Dynamics of Institutions,.